Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Introduction

 Existing model-based methods for source localization fall into two main categories \cite{madhu2008acoustic, pertila2018multichannel}: one-step methods such as steered-response power methods \cite{omologo1997use, dibiase2001robust, brutti2010multiple} or the subspace-based multiple signal classification (MUSIC) method \cite{schmidt1986multiple}, and two-step methods, which rely on the prior estimation of variables such as time-differences of arrival (TDOAs) between microphones \cite{huang2008time}.
-In addition, recently several learning-based methods \cite{yalta2017sound, adavanne2021differentiable, bianco2021semi, grumiaux2022survey, yang2022srp, grinstein2024neural, varzandeh2025improving} for source localization have been proposed, showing promising results.
+In addition, several learning-based methods \cite{yalta2017sound, adavanne2021differentiable, bianco2021semi, grumiaux2022survey, yang2022srp, grinstein2024neural, varzandeh2025improving} for source localization have recently been proposed, showing promising results.
 However, most learning-based methods are trained for a specific array geometry and do not support source localization with arbitrary array geometries.
 In this paper, we only consider model-based localization methods, which provide the flexibility to use different array geometries without the need to retrain a neural network.
 A popular model-based method for single-source DOA or position estimation is based on the steered-response power with phase transform (SRP-PHAT) functional \cite{dibiase2001robust, cobos2010modified, nunes2014steered, salvati2017exploiting, long2018acoustic, garcia2021analytical, grinstein2024steered, dietzen2024scalable}.
 While DOA estimation requires jointly optimizing the SRP-PHAT functional in up to two continuous variables (azimuth and elevation), position estimation requires jointly optimizing the SRP-PHAT functional in up to three continuous variables (x, y, and z coordinates).
 To perform accurate source localization, the SRP-PHAT functional needs to be evaluated on a discrete multi-dimensional grid with a high enough resolution in each variable resulting in a high computational complexity \cite{garcia2021analytical, huang2021robust}.
 To avoid the multi-dimensional search of SRP-based methods, in \cite{brumann20223d} we proposed a method to estimate the three-dimensional position of a single source based on Euclidean distance matrices.
 This method minimizes a cost function defined using the eigenvalues of a Gram matrix associated with an EDM containing the inter-microphone distances and the source-microphone distances.
 Using estimated TDOAs, this problem can be reformulated as an optimization in only a single distance variable, where the solution represents the distance between the source and the reference microphone.
-Several model-based approaches have also been proposed for multi-source DOA and position estimation, e.g., based on determining multiple peaks in the SRP-PHAT functional or MUSIC spectrum \cite{schmidt1986multiple, brutti2010multiple, oualil2013fast, salvati2014incident, gerlach2014joint, fejgin2024comparison}.
-It should however be noted that most of these approaches focus on multi-source DOA estimation and not on multi-source position estimation.
-Moreover, many approaches rely on data association/clustering of acoustic features \cite{oualil2013fast, liu2021multiple, dang2021feature} and are quite sensitive to reverberation.
+Several model-based methods have also been proposed {} for multi-source DOA and position estimation, e.g., based on determining multiple peaks in the SRP-PHAT functional or MUSIC spectrum \cite{schmidt1986multiple, brutti2010multiple, oualil2013fast, salvati2014incident, gerlach2014joint, fejgin2024comparison} often using clustering/association of acoustic features \cite{oualil2013fast, liu2021multiple, dang2021feature}.
+It should be noted that most of these methods focus on multi-source DOA estimation and not on multi-source position estimation.